Calebh101/servercontroller/readme.md

 # What is this?

 This program is designed to help me manage my server.
-Has many built-in tools for doing so.
+It has many built-in tools for doing so, including a DDNS update client, pm2, and systemctl.
+Includes Discord bot support.

+# Who is this for?

+Just me.
+You can use or remix it if you want but I specifically tailored it to me for my server management.

 # Changelog

 ## 0.0.0

+### 0.0.0A

 - Initial release
 - Supports systemctl and node

-## 0.1.0 (0.1.0A)
+## 0.1.0

+### 0.1.0A

 - Added pre-flight checks
     - root user (warns the user if the program is being run as root user)